dapangmao/minitwit/README.md

 In conclusion, GAE has a few advantages and disadvantages to work with Flask as a web app.
 - Pro:
-  - It allows up to 25 free apps (great for exercise)
+  - It allows up to 25 free apps (great for exercises)
   - Use of database is free
   - Automatical memoryCached for high IO
 - Con:
-  - Database is No-SQL, which is hard to port
+  - Database is No-SQL, which makes data hard to port
   - More expensive for production than EC2